sirosen/click-type-test/README.md

 No other values are part of the interface.

 - `AnnotatedParamType`: a protocol for `click.ParamType` subclasses which provide explicit type information.
+It is runtime checkable.

 - `AnnotatedParameter`: a protocol for `click.Parameter` subclasses which provide explicit type information.
+It is runtime checkable.

 - `deduce_type_from_parameter`: a function which takes a `click.Parameter` and
   returns a type.
 Used internally but useful for unit testing custom classes.